 One hit from the blindside can not only fatigue a quarterback but can also make him shorten his timing and throw before he hits the top of his drop.

-As Hall of Fame Tackle Will Roaf mentioned in his podcast, he hated facing passing rushers that could win with power.
+As Hall of Fame Tackle Will Roaf mentioned on our podcast, he hated facing pass rushers who could win with power.
 He much preferred the speed rushers.

 Roaf states that the power rushers always had him on his heels.
 To defend against the bull rush, an offensive tackle must drop his hips and lean forward.